Chlamydia is an infection. It is caused by the bacteria Chlamydia trachomatis. It is most often spread through sexual contact.

 Exams and Tests

-Even women with no symptoms may need a chlamydia test if they:
+Even if you have no symptoms, you may need a chlamydia test if you:

-- Are 25 years old or younger and are sexually active (get tested every year)
+- Are 25 years old or younger and sexually active

 - Have a new sexual partner or more than one partner